 - Students enrolled in a degree, diploma, or technical certificate program must maintain a GPA of 2.0 (C) or higher.
 If a student's GPA falls below 2.0, he/she will be placed on academic warning the following semester.
 The student has the next semester of attendance to bring up his/her semester GPA to the required 2.0.
 If the semester GPA is brought up to 2.0, the student is taken off academic warning.
-If the 2.0 is not achieved, the student will be placed on academic probation and will not be eligible for student aid.
+If the 2.0 is not achieved, the student will be placed on academic probation and will not be eligible for financial aid.
 Semester and cumulative GPAs are calculated based on all credit courses taken each semester at the institution. - To maintain satisfactory progress for financial aid, a student must successfully complete at least 67% of all courses attempted at North Georgia Technical College.
 If a student fails to complete 67% of the credit hours attempted, he/she will be placed on financial aid warning for the following semester.
-Student may receive aid while on financial aid warning.
+Students may receive aid while on financial aid warning.
 If the 67% completion rate is achieved the following semester, the student is placed in good standing.
-If the 67% completion rate is not achieved, the student's financial aid will be suspended. - Students must complete their educational objective within a maximum time of 150% for full-time enrollment.
+If the 67% completion rate is not achieved, the student's financial aid will be suspended. - Students must complete their educational objective within a maximum time of 150% for fulltime enrollment.
 Enrollment of less than full-time will be prorated accordingly.
 This means that a student will be ineligible for financial aid once he/she has attempted one and a half times the minimum number of credit hours necessary for completing diploma requirements.
-However, factors beyond a student's control, such as conflicts in scheduling classes, are considered. - Degree-seeking students who are eligible for the HOPE Scholarship funds must maintain a HOPE-cumulative GPA of 3.0 (B) or higher. - Diploma and Technical Certificate of Credit-seeking students who are eligible for HOPE Grant funds must maintain a HOPE-cumulative GPA of 2.0 (C) or higher.
+However, factors beyond a student's control, such as conflicts in scheduling classes, are considered. - Degree-seeking students who are eligible for the HOPE Scholarship funds must maintain a HOPE-cumulative GPA of 3.0 (B) or higher. - Diploma and Technical Certificate of Credit-seeking students who are eligible for HOPE Grant funds must maintain a HOPE-cumulative GPA of 2.0 (C) or higher. - Degree seeking students who are eligible for Zell Miller Scholarship funds must maintain a HOPE-cumulative GPA of 3.3 or higher. - Diploma and Technical Certificate of Credit-seeking students who are eligible for Zell Miller Grant funds must maintain a HOPE-cumulative GPA of 3.5 or higher.